 HOR 201 PRINCIPLES OF HORTICULTURE: 5 hours.
-Four discussions and one laboratory per week.
-Principles of plant growth are stressed with emphasis concerning plant responses to varying climatic, environmental, and plant factors as mainly applied to fruits, vegetables, and omamentals.
+Four discussions and one two-hour laboratory per week.
+Principles of plant growth are stressed with emphasis concerning plant responses to varying climatic, environmental, and plant factors as mainly applied to fruits, vegetables, and ornamentals.
 Transfer credit for senior colleges.
 Fall, Winter, and Summer as needed.

 HOR 210 INTERNSHIP: 15 hours.
-For students in Ornamental Horticulture Technology.
+On job training for students in Ornamental Horticulture Technology.
 As needed.

-HOR 211 FLOWERSHOP MANAGEMENT I: 5 hours.
-Four discussions and one two-hour laboratory period.
-This course is an introduction to the retail florist business and includes a study of the basic principles and development of the fundamental skills of elementary flower arrangement.
-Laboratory practices in arranging flowers for the home, banquets, weddings, corsages, and emblems are included.
-As needed.
+HOR 211 FLORAL DESIGN: 5 hours.
+Three discussions and two two-hour laboratory periods.
+A study of the basic principles and development of the fundamental skills of floral design and arrangements used in flower shops.
+Laboratory practices in arranging flowers for homes, banquets, holidays, weddings, funerals including novelties and gifts will be discussed.
+Fall.

-HOR 212 FLOWERSHOP MANAGEMENT II: 5 hours.
+HOR 212 FLOWER SHOP MANAGEMENT: 5 hours.
 Four discussions and one two-hour laboratory period.
 A study of the principles involved in locating, managing and operating a flower shop.
-Advertising, buying, selling, and other business practices are discussed.
-Laboratory practices in arranging flowers for funerals, novelty and gifts, and decorations for public and private social functions are included.
-As needed.
+Advertising, buying, selling and other business practices are discussed.
+Laboratory practices include shop analyses, layout critiques, lighting and supply control and labor management.
+Winter.

 HOR 215 LANDSCAPE DESIGN I: 5 hours.
-Three discussions and two two-hour laboratory periods.
+Three discussions and two three-hour laboratory periods.
 This course is an introduction to the principles of landscape design as applied to residential properties.
 Emphasis is placed on the theory and principles of design and planning so that students are able to make effective use of plant materials to make a building more attractive and its surroundings more useful.
 Skills in on-the-job sketching and plan presentation will be stressed.
 Fall.

 HOR 216 LANDSCAPE DESIGN II: 5 hours.
-Three discussions and two two-hour laboratory periods.
+Three discussions and two three-hour laboratory periods.
 This course is a further application of Landscape Design I with special emphasis on plant selection and site analysis.
 Formal gardens, blueprinting and plan critique procedures will be discussed.
 Winter.

-HOR 218 INTERIOR PLANTINGS AND DECORATION: 3 hours.
-Three discussions.
-The uses of house plants in homes and professional buildings.
+HOR 218 INTERIOR PLANTSCAPES: 5 hours.
+Three discussions and two two-hour laboratory periods.
+Principles and practices of design; installation and maintenance of foliage plants in homes and commercial buildings.
 Interior planting plans will be developed showing the plants and their value to the decorating scheme.
-Identification and cultural requirements of the most popular and widely used house plants will be studied.
-As needed.
+Identification and cultural requirements of the most commonly used foliage plants will be studied.
+Winter.